CMAH: Human evolution

-The absence of Neu5Gc in humans is due to a 92-bp deletion of an exon of the human gene CMAH.
+The absence of Neu5Gc in humans is due to a 92-bp AluY-mediated deletion of an exon of the human gene CMAH.
 Sequences encoding mouse, pig, and chimpanzee CMAH have been examined using cDNA cloning techniques and were found to be highly similar.
 However, the homologous human cDNA differs from these cDNAs by a 92-bp deletion in the 5' region.
 This deletion, corresponding to exon 5 of the mouse hydroxylase gene, causes a frameshift mutation and premature termination of the polypeptide chain in humans.
 Neu5Gc seems to be undetectable in human tissues because the truncated version of human hydroxylase mRNA cannot encode for an active enzyme.

 The deletion that deactivated this gene occurred approximately 3.2 mya, after the divergence of humans from the African great apes, and quickly swept to fixation in the human population.
 The lineage of this pseudogene in humans indicates another deep split in Africa dating to 2.9 mya, with a complex subsequent history.

 Sexual selection may have contributed to the fixation of nonfunctional CMAH in humans.
 This hypothesis has been tested in mice, with females carrying nonfunctional CMAH exhibiting reproductive incompatibility with males carrying functional CMAH due to anti-Neu5Gc antibodies migrating to the female reproductive tract and destroying Neu5Gc-positive sperm.